 From the supply chain perspective, Container Logistics covers areas such as the purchase of transportation services from ocean carriers and transport management, to effective and efficient logistics execution.
 From the maritime business perspective, the book covers topics such as intermodal freight optimisation and hinterland transportation, and terminal and port optimisation.
 With the inclusion of clear examples of best practice and bona fide case studies, as well as invaluable contributions from an international team of experts, Container Logistics is an essential guide for supply chain managers and shippers, as well as academics and industry professionals working in the maritime business.

-Dr Rolf Neise was the Global Head of Logistics Operations at BAT (British American Tobacco plc.) and was in charge of defining Logistics Excellence in the End-to-End Supply Chain.
+Dr Rolf Neise was the Global Head of Logistics Operations at BAT (British American Tobacco plc.) responsible for defining Logistics Excellence in the End-to-End Supply Chain.
 Prior to BAT, Dr Neise worked in several consultancies where he collected in-depth experience in reorganization and optimisation projects in different industries (automotive, telecommunication, chemistry) and companies across the world.
-He currently works as a visiting professor at the International School of Management, New York, and as a senior consultant supporting multinational companies in optimising their supply chain management and logistics structures.
+He currently works as a lecturer at the International School of Management (ISM) in Germany and as a senior consultant supporting multinational companies in optimising their supply chain management and logistics structures.

 You will need to sign up or login as a registered academic to request inspection copies.